utkarshrana0/webdriverio-cucumber-api-testing-boilerplate/README.md

 # webdriverio-cucumber-api-testing-boilerplate

-POC on creation of an API Testing framework based on Cucumber and WebdriverIO.
+POC on creation of an integrated UI + API Testing framework based on Cucumber and WebdriverIO.